 Write to us at Freepost HAVE YOUR SAY (no stamp required)

-The consultation closes on (INSERT DATE) so please send your comments through via email, the questionnaire or post before then.
+The consultation closes on 30th July 2021 so please send your comments through via email, the questionnaire or post before then.
 Following the consultation, we plan to submit a planning application to Cheshire West & Chester Council in the summer.

 Will the Plastic Park increase traffic?